iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

-# Install iRedMail with iRedMail Easy (web deployment platform)
+# Getting start with iRedMail Easy - the deployment and support platform

 [TOC]